The Commonwealth Ombudsman is also the Postal Industry Ombudsman.

-- Your complaint relates to a postal or courier service provided by Australia Post or a registered Private Postal Operator
+- Your dispute relates to a postal or similar service provided by a registered postal operator

-- You have attempted to resolve the issue with company involved and they have been given at least 10 business days to respond.
+- You have lodged a formal complaint with the company involved and given it a least 10 business days to respond.

 See Before you lodge a complaint for more details.